What is the eisenhower matrix?

 This is the second quadrant of the map, sometimes referred to as the third quarter.
 Tasks that require urgent attention but are not necessarily particularly productive fall into this category.
 It may seem paradoxical to simultaneously regard work as “urgent” and “not significant.”
 Yet, you can find the matrix’s true strength in this surprising way of thinking.

 For example, you may spend a significant portion of your time responding to emails or consumer feedback.
-You need to complete these jobs as soon as possible since you don’t want to keep clients and customers waiting.
+You need to complete these jobs as soon as possible since you don’t want to keep clients and customers waiting, also to improve customer feedback.
 However, they are not necessarily crucial or critical to your productivity.
 As a result, this quadrant is sometimes referred to as the “delegate” quadrant because it is the quadrant that you would assign to an employee or helper if at all possible to complete.

 It is essential but not urgent.